Lisbon Triennale Millennium bcp Universities Competition Award

 8. Proposal Format

-8.1 - For the first evaluation stage, the proposal must consist of three (3) A2 posters (594x420mm) with landscape orientation, combined in a single document in PDF format (up to 6MB) optimised for display on a computer screen.
-The document name must be the title of the proposal, preceded by the submission date (YYYYMMDD - Proposal Title.pdf).
+8.1 - For the first evaluation stage, the proposal must consist of three (3) A2 posters (594x420mm) with landscape orientation, combined in a single document in PDF format optimised for display on a computer screen.
+The document name must be the submission Unique ID, the proposal # and title (T2022UNIV - XXXX - # - Proposal Title).
+The PDF file size must be 30MB maximum.

 - They must contain all the elements that the author(s) and applicants find necessary to characterise and convey the proposal - drawings, diagrams, three-dimensional simulations, photographs or mockup photographs.